CoinFabrik/web3-grant/detectors/semgrep/integer-overflow-or-underflow/README.md

 code by looking for arithmetic operations that could cause such issues.
 Here's how it works:

-The rule starts with a pattern-either block, which contains four patterns (pattern), each of which matches a different type of arithmetic operation.
+The rule starts with a pattern-either block, which contains four patterns, each of which matches a different type of arithmetic operation.
 In each case, `$VAL1` and `$VAL2` are variables that represent integer values, and the arithmetic operation is performed between them.